Meet our team

 Maria recently moved to Vermont with her husband and three daughters.
 She married into an enormous Vermont family spread throughout the state and is overjoyed to be closer to them all.

 Rhea grew up in Montpelier and graduated from Davidson College in North Carolina with a BA in Latin American studies.
-She served as a Peace Corps volunteer in the Dominican Republic for two years, then as an AmeriCorps VISTA member with USDA Rural Development in Montpelier.
-She has worked and volunteered in the education field for many years, and is grateful for the opportunity to help support LGK’s important mission.
-Rhea recently moved to Burlington and is excited to continue to explore her beautiful home state.
+She served as a Peace Corps volunteer in the Dominican Republic for two years as a Spanish literacy tutor, then as an AmeriCorps VISTA member with USDA Rural Development in Montpelier.
+She has worked and volunteered in the education field for many years, and is grateful to be a part of LGK’s crucially important mission.
+She currently lives in South Barre with her husband and loves exploring her beautiful home state.

 Emily was born and raised in Western Mass and studied Biology and Anthropology before moving to Montana to work in public health.
 A career change led her to start working in the nonprofit sector where she found work that she loved.
 After ten years in Montana, Emily and her husband and son moved to Vermont to live closer to family.
 Emily joined the Let’s Grow Kids team in the summer of 2023 and is our Data Systems Specialist.
 She is excited to use her love of data to help support the team and further LGK’s mission.
 Emily likes to read, vacation at the beach, and loves a good joke.